Sony buys EMI Music Publishing in US$1.9b deal

 Sony signed a deal with Abu Dhabi-based investment firm Mubadala to buy its 60 per cent holding in EMI, giving the Japanese firm an indirect stake of approximately 90 per cent, Sony said in a statement.

-"We are thrilled to bring EMI Music Publishing into the Sony family and maintain our number-one position in the music publishing industry," Sony boss Kenichiro Yoshida said in a statement.
+"We are thrilled to bring EMI Music Publishing into the Sony family and maintain our No 1 position in the music publishing industry," Sony boss Kenichiro Yoshida said in a statement.

 He said the music business had "enjoyed a resurgence in the past couple of years" driven by subscription-based streaming services.